 Immersive Pedagogy: A Symposium on Humanities Teaching and Learning with 3D, Augmented and Virtual Reality builds on a previous microgrant [see below], this symposium will focus on the integration of 3D technologies and methodologies within higher education by creating and producing pedagogical materials related to 3D/VR technology.
 The symposium will take place in May 2019 at Carnegie Mellon University.

 Principal Investigator: Lorena Gauthereau, University of Houston

-Project Partners: Eric Kaltman, Carnegie Mellon University; Jessica Link, Bryn Mawr College; Emma Slayton, Carnegie Mellon University; Neil Weijer, Johns Hopkins University; Henry Alexander Wermer-Colan, Temple University; Christopher Young, University of Toronto.
+Project Partners: Eric Kaltman, Carnegie Mellon University; Jessica Linker, Bryn Mawr College; Emma Slayton, Carnegie Mellon University; Neil Weijer, Johns Hopkins University; Henry Alexander Wermer-Colan, Temple University; Christopher Young, University of Toronto.

 Principal Investigator: Heather Wacha, University of Wisconsin-Madison